Transylvania 6-5000 (1985 film): Plot

 Jack Harrison and Gil Turner are writers for The Sensation, a supermarket-grade tabloid run by Turner's father, Mac Turner.
 When Mac receives a homemade videotape of two panicked men running from a creature they believe to be Frankenstein's monster, along with a waist-down shot of the suspected monster, he dispatches his son and Jack to Transylvania to follow the lead.
 Jack is told by Mac that if they both again come back with nothing, they are both fired.
 They have to bring a story that will bring a banner headline "Frankenstein Lives!"

 Planes, trains and buses later, Jack and Gil arrive at Transylvania.
 There, Jack spots Elizabeth Ellison, a tourist from New York City, whom he propositions.
-Gil sets out on their assignment, just as quickly drawing ridicule when he tries to question a hotel desk clerk about the whereabouts of Frankenstein, who shares Gil's inquiries with the staff and patrons, including the mayor Lepescu.
+Gil sets out on their assignment, just as quickly drawing ridicule when he tries to question hotel desk clerk Danko about the whereabouts of Frankenstein, who shares Gil's inquiries with the staff and patrons, including the mayor Lepescu.

 Jack rescues Gil and pulls him out of the hotel to avoid further embarrassment.
 Seeing them leave, Madame Morovia, a Romani woman, orders her male companion to bring them to her.

 Jack and Gil arrive at their hotel, which resembles a 17th-century castle, complete with a gated entrance, but adorned with an "Opening Soon!" banner and signs denoting the acceptance of credit cards.
 They are met at the gate by Fejos, a butler with an odd sense of humor.
 They meet for brunch with Lepescu, where they also meet his manservant Radu and his wife Lupi.

 After meeting Morovia, who says they must continue their pursuit, Gil and Jack encounter a series of real-life horror creatures, including the Wolfman, Larry, a nymphomaniac vampire Odette, and Twisto, a swamp monster that grabs Gil by the crotch as he tries to escape a face-to-face confrontation with Frankenstein's monster.
 They eventually learn of a Sicilian doctor, Victorio Malavaqua, who lost his license to practice medicine.
 Finding out that Malavaqua has been giving care in a sanitorium, Gil tries to go there to make an appointment but is rebuffed by the guard.
 Gil eventually sneaks in and finds Inspector Percek, head of the local police, and Malavaqua talking about the latter's "experiments", including one involving a patient, Kurt Hunyadi, that fits the description of the Frankenstein monster, which Malavaqua claimed had died.
 An exhumation of the body later proves otherwise.